kellenmace/wp-admin-switcher/README.md

 > that can be used to jump back & forth between the Admin and front end.
 How is this
 > any different?

-It's about efficency and productivity.
+It's about efficiency and productivity.
 The more you can leave your hands on the keyboard without reaching for the mouse/trackpad, the faster you'll be.
 Not to mention that if you're not yet logged in to a WordPress site, the Admin bar links aren't there for you to click on so you'll end up manually highlighting and deleting part of the URL and typing in 'wp-admin <enter>' every time.
 The following table illustrates the difference.

 <table>
     <tr>